Rise to Success: Career Highlights of LaMelo Ball

 How LaMelo Ball built a successful career.
 Explore key moments that defined the journey.

 LaMelo Ball is an American professional basketball player currently playing for the Charlotte Hornets in the NBA.
-Drafted third overall in 2020, he quickly made an impact, earning the NBA Rookie of the Year award in 2021.
-His success continued with an NBA All-Star selection in 2022, solidifying his status as a prominent player in the league.
+Drafted third overall in 2020 by the Hornets, Ball quickly made an impact, earning the NBA Rookie of the Year award in 2021.
+His success continued, as he was named an NBA All-Star in 2022, solidifying his status as a rising star in the league.

-In 2013, while in seventh grade, LaMelo Ball began playing with his brothers on Big Ballers VXT, a 17-and-under Amateur Athletic Union (AAU) team launched and coached by his parents.
+In 2013, while in seventh grade, LaMelo Ball began playing with his brothers on Big Ballers VXT, a 17-and-under AAU team.

 On March 5, 2016, LaMelo Ball scored 26 points in a win over Sierra Canyon School for the CIF Southern Section Open Division title.

-On August 31, 2017, Big Baller Brand released the Melo Ball 1 (MB1), LaMelo Ball's signature shoe, making him the youngest athlete to ever have a signature shoe.
+On August 31, 2017, Big Baller Brand released the Melo Ball 1 (MB1), a signature shoe for LaMelo Ball, making him the youngest athlete to ever have a signature shoe.

 December 11, 2017: Signed with Prienai